 To get ready to feel baby’s kicks, lie down or sit in the position that’s most comfortable for you.
 Some pregnant women prefer resting on their left sides while monitoring movements.
 This allows for the best blood flow, which could lead to a more active baby.

 Usually, your baby will be active around the same time(s) each day.
 Count the movements you feel; you’re looking for at least 10 in an hour, according to Jennifer Wu, MD, an ob/gyn at Lenox Hill Hospital in New York, NY.
 The movements can be kicks, swishes, rolls, or jabs.
-Keep a log of the amount of kicks you feel, if it helps (you can do this using the calendar entry in our I’m Expecting app for iOS and Android).
+Keep a log of the amount of kicks you feel, if it helps (you can do this using the calendar entry in our I’m Expecting app for iOS).
 If you get 10 kicks or movements in 10 minutes, then you can go about your other activities — though you may just want to relax and enjoy your baby!
 Since babies sleep in 40-minute cycles, if you rest for 2 hours, say from 1 p.m. to 3 p.m., and only feel 10 movements during the hour from 2 p.m. to 3 p.m., that’s OK, too.

 You may have heard to eat some food or drink a glass of water to spark baby’s movements.
 But Wu doesn’t suggest having a snack or juice to bring about baby’s activity, if eating and drinking aren’t part of your regular routine during that time.
 “There’s no need to cause a blood sugar spike for you or the baby in order to count your baby’s movements,” she says.